Back to Developer Home

 JavaScript

-// Remove existing layer if it exists
+// Remove existing layer

-// Add circle features for each location
+// Create circle features for each location

 [location.loc_long, location.loc_lat],